grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/ia.md

 ### IA-2 (8): Access to Accounts — Replay Resistant

-Implement replay-resistant authentication mechanisms for access to {{ insert: param, ia-02.08_odp }}.
+Implement replay-resistant authentication mechanisms for access to privileged accountsand/ornon-privileged accounts.

 Authentication processes resist replay attacks if it is impractical to achieve successful authentications by replaying previous authentication messages.
 Replay-resistant techniques include protocols that use nonces or challenges such as time synchronous or cryptographic authenticators.

-replay-resistant authentication mechanisms for access to {{ insert: param, ia-02.08_odp }} are implemented.
+replay-resistant authentication mechanisms for access to privileged accountsand/ornon-privileged accounts are implemented.

 Identification and authentication policy